Contact us 01889 597 283 | contact@oaktimberstructures.co.uk

 Remove Background Image and Reset

-Oak framed garden rooms are a practical addition to any home.
-You can opt to have our garden rooms as a stand-alone structure, creating a refuge away from the house, or on the contrary, attaching to the back of your house adding an extra room to your property.
+Oak framed garden rooms bring warmth and versatility to any home.
+You can opt to have your garden room as a standalone structure, creating a refuge away from the house, or attached to the back of your home to create additional living space.

-A solid oak framed garden room offers a striking visual.
-Suitable for both modern sleek designs, or older houses, the warmth and elegance of oak framed garden rooms are timeless.
+A solid oak framed garden room offers a striking visual for you and your guests to admire, from inside and out.
+Suitable for both sleek modern homes and period properties, the warmth and elegance of oak framed garden rooms are timeless.

-Each beam is subject to careful attention.
-By planing each section before a light sanding, beams and rafters are smooth to touch with a prestigious finish.
+Our hands-on approach makes sure the carpentry receives careful attention.
+By planing each section before a light sanding, beams and rafters are smooth to the touch with a prestigious finish.

 Wondering what a kit form garden room looks like?
 The below picture shows how it'll arrive at your location.